-Consumer Voices Are Born is a consumer-run organization providing support and advocacy for fellow consumers of mental health services.
-It offers self-help classes, support groups, a variety of training, access to computers, information about volunteer opportunities and social activities.
+Consumer Voices Are Born is a consumer-run organization providing support and advocacy for consumers of mental health services.
+It offers self-help classes, support groups, a variety of training, access to computers, information about volunteer opportunities, and social activities.
 A "Warm Line" created by mental health consumers has been established to help peers seeking a helping hand.
 Consumers, or those seeking mental health services, are invited to visit CVAB’s offices as a means of building confidence, self-esteem and the ability to become more involved in personal recovery.

 Phone: (360) 695-5012

 Provides assessment, referral, involuntary treatment commitment, and multiple levels of outpatient treatment for youth and adults.
 Residential detoxification and recovery house services are provided for adults as well as transitional housing for parenting and pregnant women.